Goutamchoudhary/Netflix-Clone/README.md

 * The passwords are encrypted using CryptoJS library.
 * A random tvshow or movie will be displayed in the featured part of the application.
 * Collections of popular movies and tvshows are created in the database manually.
-* Cloudinary was used where the images and videos were uploaded and accessed through url.
+* Cloudinary was used where the images and videos were uploaded and these images are accessed through url when the movie collection is created.
-* User can click on Home, Movie and TVShows button in the navbar to get the desired list of collections.
+* User can click on Home, Movie and TVShows button in the navbar to get the desired list of collections via HTTP GET method.
 * User can slide through the list of movies/tvshow in a particular collection.
 * Hovering over the poster will show the details of movie/tvshow i.e., description, duration, year, age group.
 * When hovered, the movie also starts playing and if clicked it will redirects to the watch page where user can watch it.
 * User can also click on the logout button in the top right corner, then the page will be redirected to the register page.
+* Context API hook of ReactJS is used for state management of the user.

 ## New features to be added